rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 These are tests of the compiler as a whole.
 Each test is a source file or source crate over which the compiler is run in some configuration and the resulting executable run.
 They typically have a `main` function that takes no arguments and may have directives that instruct the test runner how to run the test.

+The test runner for these tests is at src/test/compiletest and is compiled to test/compiletest.stage[N].

 A typical test might look like:

 ```